 - Be able to understand and properly minister in a different culture.

 - Have an understanding of how to plant a church whether it is stateside or in a different country.

 You will have the incredible opportunity to study with experienced and educated professionals specializing in specific areas related to your degree.
-You’ll be able to take classes with the program head, Austin Clark.
-Mr. Clark is a loved and respected professor who brings experience from the pastorate and a genuine desire to share his knowledge of the Word of God with our students.
+Your advisor will guide you on what classes to take throughout your time here at Southeastern and teach some of your courses.
+Mr. Clark is an admired professor who is loved by our students.